Ann Kiessling: Career

 Kiessling is a member of the California (California Constitution Article XXXV) and Connecticut Stem Cell Research Advisory Boards, and a member of the Embryonic Stem Cell Research Oversight Committees for Harvard University, Joslin Diabetes Center and Children's Hospital.
 Kiessling has been cited in articles in The Boston Globe, The Wall Street Journal, Los Angeles Times, The New York Times, and NPR among others.

 SARS2 (Coronavirus)

-In March 2020, Dr. Kiessling expanded her laboratory operations at the Bedford Research Foundation to include SARS2 (COVID-19) testing.
-On April 17, 2020 Dr. Kiessling reported that one of her daughters, a front-line worker at a local hospital, had tested positive for Coronavirus.
-Dr. Kiessling's frustration over the continued lack of available testing led her to expand the Foundation's SARS2 testing efforts to offer public testing.
+In March 2020, Kiessling expanded her laboratory operations at the Bedford Research Foundation to include SARS-CoV-2 (COVID-19) testing.
+On April 17, 2020, Kiessling reported that one of her daughters, a front-line worker at a local hospital, had tested positive for Coronavirus.
+Kiessling's frustration over the continued lack of available testing led her to expand the Foundation's SARS-CoV-2 testing efforts to offer public testing.